-Preference||The preference for interest rates is high.||The preference for annual percentage is comparatively higher for borrowers but lower for lenders.|
+|Preference||The preference for interest rates is high.||The preference for annual percentage is comparatively higher for borrowers but lower for lenders.|

-Many borrowers are not aware of the fact that both interest rates vs annual percentage rates calculate two different costs of a home loan.
-The difference between interest rates vs annual percentage rates is very important as one can end up paying thousands of dollars more for a mortgage.
-As it helps you identify if it is better to get a lower rate with high fees or a higher rate with low fees.
-APR is a more detailed measure of the cost of borrowing as it includes the interest rates along with other charges.
+Many borrowers are unaware that both interest rates vs annual percentage rates calculate two different costs of a home loan.
+The difference between interest rates vs annual percentage rates is very important, as one can pay thousands of dollars more for a mortgage.
+It helps you identify if getting a lower rate with high fees or a higher rate with low fees is better.
+APR is a more detailed measure of the cost of borrowing as it includes interest rates and other charges.

-This has been a guide to the top differences between Interest Rate vs APR.
-Here we also discuss the Interest Rate vs Annual Percentage Rate key differences with infographics, and comparison table.
+This has guided the top differences between Interest Rates vs APR.
+Here, we also discuss the Interest Rate vs Annual Percentage Rate key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –